-An INFP female in love will pour her whole heart into her relationship, even to the point of self-denial, if she believes it will create the harmony and near-spiritual connection she craves from her partner.
-Although an intellectual connection is important, what an INFP really needs is a thriving relationship with someone who gets why the idealistic INFP loves so deeply.
+An INFP female in love will pour her whole heart into her relationship, even to self-denial, if she believes it will create the harmony and near-spiritual connection she craves from her partner.
+Although an intellectual link is essential, an INFP needs a thriving relationship with someone who understands why the idealistic INFP loves so deeply.

 A genuine romantic, an INFP woman is tuned in to her significant other’other’sngs and offers a wealth of encouragement and emotional support to her partner.
 Additionally, she will be loyal and authentic in her relationship as she holds herself to a high moral standard.
 An INFP’sINFP’soing attitude and flexible approach to relationships make them compatible matches for many different types.

-Although she feels deeply, the INFP woman will be cautious about revealing her feelings and tends to keep her emotions under wraps even after she has established a relationship.
+Although she feels deeply, the INFP woman will be cautious about revealing her feelings and keeps her emotions under wraps even after establishing a relationship.
 INFPs are usually private people.
-Once comfortable enough to share her feelings, an INFP woman is a wellspring of devotion.
+Once comfortable sharing her feelings, an INFP woman is a wellspring of devotion.
 Until trust is built, she will probably be more reserved.

 How an INFP Shows Love

 INFPs have incredible capacities for love.
 They prefer to be immersed in the object of their affection and want their partner to feel the same way.
 Other ways they show their love include: